carbon-language/carbon-lang/llvm/docs/JITLink.rst

    endian-specific types when reading/writing content in the ``LinkGraph``.

-As a "minimum viable" JITLink wrapper, the ``llvm-jitlink`` tool is an invaluable resource for developres bringing a new JITLink backend.
+As a "minimum viable" JITLink wrapper, the ``llvm-jitlink`` tool is an invaluable resource for developers bringing in a new JITLink backend.
 A standard workflow is to start by throwing an unsupported object at the tool and seeing what error is returned, then fixing that (you can often make a reasonable guess at what should be done based on existing code for other formats or